-The curriculum is organized in three sections: foundations, common content and specialized content.
-The foundations section represents an inventory of pre-existing knowledge and skills gained through an entry level radiography educational experience and reinforced through professional practice.
+The curriculum is organized in four sections: Foundations, Common Content, Specialized and Optional Content.
+The Foundations section represents an inventory of preexisting knowledge and skills gained through an entry-level radiography educational experience and reenforced through professional practice.
 Foundations section content is intended to aid technologists in career planning and program managers in the development of preassessment tools for candidate selection for an interventional educational program.

-The common content section represents topics found in both cardiac-interventional and vascularinterventional arenas.
+The Common Content section represents topics found in both cardiac-interventional and vascular-interventional arenas.

-The specialized content section serves as the exam specific component of the curriculum and is divided by cardiac-interventional studies and vascular-interventional studies.
+The Specialized Content section serves as the exam-specific component of the curriculum and is divided by cardiac-interventional studies and vascular-interventional studies.

-The clinical experience requirements section is intended to provide information regarding the development of a well-rounded clinical experience.
-Information regarding the eligibility requirements for a postprimary certification examination in Cardiac Interventional Technology and Vascular Interventional Technology is provided in this section.
+The Clinical Experience Requirements section is intended to provide information regarding the development of a well-rounded clinical experience.
+Information regarding the eligibility requirements for a postprimary certification examination in cardiac-interventional technology and vascular-interventional technology is provided in this section.

-Cardiac-Interventional and Vascular Interventional Curriculum
+Cardiac-Interventional and Vascular-Interventional Curriculum